The Aviation Law Review: United Kingdom

-The UK ceased to be a Member State of the European Union on 31 January 2020.
-However, it will continue to apply EU law as if it was a Member State until the end a transitional 'implementation period' which is currently due to end on 31 December 2020.14 It is thereby currently still subject to EU law.
-In particular, EU regulations continue to have direct application in the UK for the time being.
+The UK ceased to be a Member State of the European Union on 31 January 2020 but continued to apply EU law as if it was a Member State until the end of a transitional implementation period that expired at 11pm on 31 December 2020.14 From that date, the UK has ceased to be subject to EU law.

-The UK is also currently subject to EU law on such matters as state aid and slots.18 As to competition law, see Section VI.
+The UK has retained EU law on state aid and slots, in both instances with some modification.22 As to competition law, see Section VI.

 Legal framework for liability

 i International carriage